genusglobalinc/aibot_twitter/README.md

 IMPORTANT!!!!
-To use this code, aibot_instagram-v4.py is the working rendition.
+To properly install code, aibot_instagram-v4.py is the working rendition.

 Follow these instructions:
 1. Buy 10 aged instagram accounts